2hmad/po-scraper-task/README.md

 ## Installation

 1. Clone the repository
-2. Run `docker-compose up --build` to build the container
+2. Run `docker compose up --build -d` to build the container

 ## Usage